betobetok/ask-svg/README.md

 svg-icons manipulations

-This is a personal extention from https://github.com/blade-ui-kit/blade-icons
+This is a extention from https://github.com/blade-ui-kit/blade-icons

 Please visit the link befor use this code.